ClaytonWong/colorize/README.md

 # colorize
-Demonstrate use of 'colorize' gem from Ruby
+Demonstrate use of 'colorize' gem from Ruby.

+Prints different colored text depending on temperature given.
+Also can convert temperature from celsius to farenheit.